-We're improving the Felixstowe branch line as past of our Railway Upgrade Plan so more goods can be transported by rail, supporting the growth of the British economy and reducing lorries on the road.
+We're improving the Felixstowe branch line as part of our Railway Upgrade Plan so more goods can be transported by rail, supporting the growth of the British economy and reducing lorries on the road.

 The Felixstowe branch line serves the Port of Felixstowe, which is the largest container port in the UK.
 The work on the branch line in this area will support up to 10 additional trains in each direction to move goods to and from the Port of Felixstowe.
 With each additional freight train taking the equivalent of up to 76 lorries off the roads, the upgrade works will help to reduce congestion and pollution for the local community and the wider region.

 In addition to the track re-doubling, works will include the upgrade of several level crossings to make them safer and new bi-directional signalling infrastructure to support the demand for more freight trains.
 We will also be constructing a new bridleways bridge at Gun Lane to maintain safe public access across the railway.
 This will allow us to close six pedestrian level crossings in the Trimley area to improve safety.
 Once complete, there will be a more reliable service, improving journeys for all passengers.

 Work will begin from April 2018 and take place most weekends until autumn 2019.
 To allow a safe environment to undertake the work for our engineers, buses will replace trains between Ipswich and Felixstowe from 1850hrs Saturday evenings and all day Sunday when works are taking place.
 On Bank holidays (excluding Christmas Day and Boxing Day), rail replacement bus services will be in place to allow passengers to completed their journey.
 Passengers wishing to travel during weekends are advised to check before they travel at www.nationalrail.co.uk or www.greateranglia.co.uk.